 The development of a brand for the Neos Project was selected as a priority topic to be worked on.
 The goal is to establish an independent visual identity for Neos and Flow based on the unique properties of the community and the products.
 The process has already started and our first milestone will be a visual representation in form of a logo, font and colors.

-As we cannot say with certainty how long this process will take, we ask you to contact us at email@example.com with any questions you may have regarding the Neos brand in the meantime.
+As we cannot say with certainty how long this process will take, we ask you to contact us at hello (at) neos.io with any questions you may have regarding the Neos brand in the meantime.

 A lot more topics were discussed at the sprint.
 You can read about the planned JS refactoring, search features and much more in this Discourse post.